Please note: the application period for this opportunity closed at 5pm on Wednesday 22 July 2020.

-Applications for this project must be submitted through COORDINARE’s Tenderlink site (*please note that Chrome is the preferred server to access this site), more information on how to apply is available here.
+Applications for this project were submitted through COORDINARE’s TenderLink* site (*please note that Chrome is the preferred browser to access this site).

-Close to $400,000 ex GST will be dispersed through this initiative.
-Approximately 21 practices will be funded up to $20,000 ex GST each.
-Funded projects will have 12 months from contract start date to complete their project.
+Close to $400,000 ex GST was dispersed through this initiative.
+Approximately 21 practices were funded up to $20,000 ex GST each.
+Funded projects had 12 months from contract start date to complete their project.

-Applications will be assessed based on responses to the following requirements.
+Applications were assessed based on responses to the following requirements.

 - describe the model of care to support a chosen patient cohort

-- explain what your practice data and/or local community data tells you about why this is relevant for the chosen cohort
+- explain what their practice data and/or local community data indicated about why this is relevant for the chosen cohort

-- outline how you plan to incorporate consumer input in to the design and delivery of your model of care
+- outline how they planned to incorporate consumer input into the design and delivery of the model of care

-- explain the outcomes the project seeks to achieve
+- explain the outcomes the project sought to achieve

-- outline how you will ensure cultural safety is embedded in the model of care
+- outline how they will ensure cultural safety is embedded in the model of care

 - provide an overview of the proposed roles and responsibilities for the model of care; as well as existing clinical governance and incident management processes in place.

-As part of the project you will be required to:
+As part of the project practices were required to:

-- develop a project plan and implementation plan with your Health Coordination Consultant
+- develop a project and implementation plan with the relevant Health Coordination Consultant

 - participate in monitoring and evaluation activities including: